Loader gif

 Gross income has the potential to be the biggest bag because it includes all the ways you get paid throughout the year.

 What sets gross income apart is that it also includes more passive income, like earnings from investments and retirement.
-That big bag of money is full of traditional earnings along with take money from Interest and dividends, Social Security, and Social Security Disability.
+That big bag of money is full of traditional earnings along with take home money from and dividends, Social Security, and Social Security Disability.

 Two more categories to familiarize yourself with that directly relate to gross income: adjusted gross income and earned income.